unhammer/DivvunPublicTenders/GUITextAnalyser.md

     * common formats used in scientific literature
 * the default format should be setable in the app settings
 * the mockup above is in no way binding, it is just to visualise the basic functionality of the app
+* the file suffix `zcheck` is used in this specification for the file containing the linguistic data and the actual pipeline specifications, as that is the suffix used for a similar pipeline file for grammar checking.
+In the final app the file suffix could be different.

 # Target user group